aleho/onlyoffice-ce-docker-license/README.md

 [![Docker Image CI](https://github.com/aleho/onlyoffice-ce-docker-license/actions/workflows/docker-image.yml/badge.svg)](https://github.com/aleho/onlyoffice-ce-docker-license/actions/workflows/docker-image.yml)

+## Notes

+Please don't ask for setup support.
+I cannot support all your different setups.
+Sorry.

+Please also don't ask OnlyOffice devs for support if something is broken with this image.

+**There will be bugs.**
+**Some functionaly will absolutely be broken.**
+**Don't expect this repository to provide every feature the paid version provides.**

+**Some mobile editing features are reverted by the patches to very old code (before they were removed).**
+**This code can not only break but also will not receive security updates.**

 ## Features

 This [Dockerfile](./Dockerfile) and patches compile a version of OnlyOffice Docs server with mobile editing enabled in the Nextcloud apps for an unlimited amount of concurrent users.

+The patches provided in this repository also try to provide basic functionality from an old release.

 It can be integrated into e.g. Nextcloud or ownCloud like the official images.